ricochhet/asm/README.md

 - `Div` `DivF` pops the top two items from the stack, divides them, and pushes the result.
 - `Incr` increments the top item of the stack by one.
 - `Decr` decrements the top item of the stack by one.
-- `Mov x y` moves y index into x register. y is a position in the stack.
+- `Mov x y` moves y index into x register. y is a position in the stack (-1 is the top of the stack).
     - maximum registers(x) is currently the isize max `9223372036854775807`, although you will likely run out memory before hitting this point.
 - `Ld x` pushes register x to the top of the stack.
-- `DmpHash x` deletes x from the hash table. x is a key.
+- `DmpHash x` deletes x from the hash table. x is an index in the stack (-1 is the top of the stack).
-- `DmpReg x` deletes x from the register table. x is a key.
+- `DmpReg x` deletes x from the register table. x is an index in the stack (-1 is the top of the stack).
 - `Jump x` jump to a defined label(x).
 - `Cmp x` compares the top two items items, and jumps to label(x) if truthy.
 - `Incl x` pops the top two items from the stack. checks if the second to last item in the stack contains the top-most item, jumps to label(x) if truthy.